 Step 2: Sorting and Roasting Beans

-The beans are then hand sorted to seperate out unedible items and unusable beans.
+The beans are then hand sorted to separate out unedible items and unusable beans.
 Good beans are placed in the roasting machine and the rest are used for research.

 Step 3: Winnowing

-After the beans are roasted they are placed in the winnower machine, separting the shell from the beans, and crunched into cocoa nibs which are ready for pre-grinding.
+After the beans are roasted they are placed in the winnower machine, separating the shell from the beans, and crunched into cocoa nibs which are ready for pre-grinding.

 Step 4: Conching